 Why is Carbon Monoxide so important?

 Carbon monoxide can be deadly; its that simple.
 CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Phoenix homeowner.
+This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Tempe homeowner.
 Severe poisoning takes place from breathing large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - No home should be without a reliable, tested CO2 detector.
 You can call Bob Brown Service Experts to purchase one today.